 How to Detect Android Memory Dumps Using AI

-This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Detect Android Memory Dumps in Android apps.
+This Knowledge Base article describes how to use Appdome’s AI in your CI/CD pipeline to continuously deliver plugins that Detect Android Memory Dump in Android apps.

-How Appdome Protects Mobile Apps Against Memory Dumping
+How Appdome Protects Mobile Apps Against an Android Memory Dump

-Appdome’s dynamic Detect Android Memory Dumps plugin defends against unauthorized memory extraction by continuously monitoring app memory for suspicious access attempts.
-The plugin detects and blocks debugging tools, root access methods, and malware that attempt to extract sensitive data from runtime memory.
-It prevents unauthorized forensic analysis, reverse engineering, and decryption attempts, ensuring that encryption keys, authentication tokens, and other critical data remain protected.
+Appdome’s dynamic Detect Android Memory Dump plugin defends against unauthorized memory extraction and modification by continuously monitoring app memory for suspicious access attempts.
+The plugin detects and blocks debugging tools, root access methods, and malware that attempt to extract sensitive data or modify critical memory.
+It protects against unauthorized forensic analysis, memory alteration methods and game variable modification, ensuring the critical data stays protected.
+Upon detection, a user will be presented with a pop-up screen stating the attack and that the app will close.
+Alternatively, mobile developers can leverage Appdome’s Threat-Events framework to create custom UI and UX experiences based on Memory Dump detections.

 Prerequisites for Using Appdome's Detect Android Memory Dump Plugins:

-To use Appdome’s mobile app security build system to Detect Android Memory Dumps , you’ll need:
+To use Appdome’s mobile app security build system to Detect Android Memory Dump , you’ll need:

-How to Implement Detect Android Memory Dumps in Android Apps Using Appdome
+How to Implement Detect Android Memory Dump in Android Apps Using Appdome

-On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect Android Memory Dumps without an SDK or gateway:
+On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect Android Memory Dump without an SDK or gateway:

 1. Designate the Mobile App to be protected.